 A Ranch Camp tradition, from the very beginning, is the famous, good old fashioned, Ranch Camp mud fight (goggles included!).
 Is there a better way to wrap up a session of Ranch Camp?
 We say, Nayyy!

 Learn more about Ranch Camp, and learn more about our ranch hands, Jim and Nicole, by reading this Camp Gray blog post.

-For Summer Camp 2016, we will be offering three one-week, traditional Ranch Camps, for female campers in 7th-9th grade.
-Additionally, we’ll be offering one all-boys session – for our cowboys in 7th-9th grade!
+We offer three one-week traditional Ranch Camps for female campers in 7th-9th grade, and one all-boys session for our cowboys in 7th-9th grade!